pritamfocal/document/SDK/native_android_sdk.rst

 - **API Token**:
    - Before showing the FocalX.ai damage guide, create a token and supply it as a parameter to the SDK.
-   - Check the API documentation for token generation: [API Token Generation](#link-to-api-token-generation).
+   - Check the API documentation for token generation: Authentication API.

 4. Implementing SDK Dependencies
 --------------------------------